worlddrknss/WorldDrknss/README.md

 Charles Showalter is a senior infrastructure and software engineer as well as a technical leader specializing in the design and operation of secure, automated, developer-centric platforms.
 He implements GitOps-driven workflows and DevSecOps practices, builds CI/CD pipelines with GitHub Actions and GitLab CI, and provisions repeatable infrastructure using Terraform.
 He also designs automation and orchestration solutions with Jenkins, Python, and Bash.
 His work emphasizes cloud-native architecture, scalable microservices, and production-grade observability and security.

+## 🧭 Career Goal

+To drive innovation and operational excellence in modern cloud-native environments through leadership, automation, and design thinking.

+> “Forge with purpose.
+Deploy with pride.”

 ## 🧠 Core Competencies

 ### 🏗 Infrastructure & Cloud Engineering